DE/CONSTRUCTING GENDER - 2022/3

 Weekly seminars sessions where feedback is provided throughout.
 Opportunities where they are given feedback via interactive and engaged seminar sessions.

 Students will receive ongoing weekly feedback in seminar sessions, cumulating in an assessment week to support the Article Critique.
-Formal feedback will occur within 3 semester weeks of the deadline and be supplied in advance of the exam.
-Week 12 consists of an exam revision week to aid the exam assessment and formative feedback will be supplied in the form of the mark following the exam board.
+Formal feedback will occur within 3 semester weeks of the deadline and be supplied in advance of the second assignment.
+Both assignments have the weeks dedicated to the opportunity for feedback in the form of individual tutorials.

 All three learning outcomes are assessed by both assignments.